 Encryption

-Decryption is only executed when serializing configuration to the configuration file for the Docker container.
-The decrypted data are stored on the Docker host drive and are deleted immediately after the container finishes.
-The actual component code always reads the decrypted data.
+Decryption occurs solely during the serialization of configuration to the Docker container’s configuration file.
+The decrypted data are stored on the Docker host drive and are promptly deleted after the container’s completion.
+The component code exclusively accesses the decrypted data.

 UI Interaction

-When saving arbitrary configuration data, values marked by the # character are automatically encrypted.
-Given the following configuration:
+When saving arbitrary configuration data, if a key is prefixed with the # character, the associated value is automatically encrypted.
+For instance, consider the following configuration:

 Screenshot - Configuration editor - before